pimoroni/boilerplate-python/boilerplate.md

 make qa
 ```

-`tox` will run `flake8`, in addition to `check-manifest` to ensure your GitHub repository and Python package are in sync, and `twine check` to ensure valid packages are being built.
+`tox` will run `ruff`, in addition to `check-manifest` to ensure your GitHub repository and Python package are in sync, and `twine check` to ensure valid packages are being built.
+It will also run `codespell` to spell-check your code.
+Both `ruff` and `codespell` can be run from the project root, and will pick up configuration from `pyproject.toml` if you need faster checks while you work.

 ## Testing